 Sala Riservata Sagat – Location: landside, Check-in Area C/D.

 Free WiFi is available at Turin Airport for an unlimited time period.
 Connect to the ”Torino Airport Wi-Fi” network.
 You must register an email address to access the WiFi.

 More Services, Facilities & Things To Do On A Layover At The Airport

 ATMs / Cash Machines – Need cash?
 ATMs are available 24 hours a day.
 Fees may apply, so be sure to check your bank’s fee schedule and your daily withdrawal limit if you are travelling internationally.
 You may also want to notify your bank of your travel plans.
 Locations: Landside.

-Baby Care Facilities – Nursing mothers can visit the Baby Lounge / Baby Pit Stop to access a nursing room and children’s play area.
-Locations: Airside, 1st Floor, Boarding Lounge.
+Baby Care Facilities – If you are travelling with an infant, there is a Baby Lounge / Baby Pit Stop equipped with a nursing room and children’s play area.
+Location: Airside, 1st Floor, Boarding Lounge.

 Book Swap – Read a book or leave a book at the BookCrossing.
 Approximately 100 books are on hand to pass the time.
 Location: Airside.

 Children’s Play Area – When you want to ensure your kids burn off all their energy before their flight, take them to the children’s play area.
 Location: Baby Lounge / Baby Pit Stop, Airside, 1st Floor, Boarding Lounge.